 William Prince was born to tell stories — while his main medium is his richly textured singing voice, any Prince performance is also punctuated by his compelling and often personal stage banter.
 He wears his heart on his sleeve and can’t help but spill his guts to whoever is lucky enough to be sitting in front of him.

-This year Prince released his sophomore album Reliever, just as moving as his debut, although with a new sense of polish and maturity.
-Present-day Prince is a bit more confident and hopeful than his younger self, but he’s just as vulnerable and interested in a good story-based song.
-And most importantly, is that voice — deep and velvety, even though Prince is only in his early 30s, his vocal chords carry the weight of a man who has seen a lot of life.
+This year Prince released Gospel First Nation, a 10-song homage to the music his father (a preacher and songwriter) and mother loved: gospel songs, hymns, Johnny Cash and Charley Pride.
+Prince's deep and velvety voice carries the weight of a man who has seen a lot of life.
 He keeps his songs clean and unfussed to let that voice take the wheel, driving listeners towards the heart of the story, towards that heart on his sleeve.

 Biography by Elizabeth Chorney Booth